bobchao/aframe-textwrap-component/README.md

-# AFrame Text Wrap Component
+# AFrame Text Wrap Component (CJK Unified Ideographs enhance version)

+( The origin version line wrap by space just for English, but it can't break CJK sentence properly, so I took some change for text split regex. )

 Wrappable text as a material for an [A-Frame](https://aframe.io) VR entity.
 Requires [`draw`](https://github.com/maxkrieger/aframe-draw-component).